Opposition accuses president and Muslim Brotherhood of partisanship in writing new constitution for country.

 “We are very concerned about the possible huge ramifications of this declaration on human rights and the rule of law in Egypt,” Rupert Colville said at the UN in Geneva.

-“We also fear this could lead to a very volatile situation over the next few days.”
+“We also fear this could lead to a very volatile situation over the next few days, starting today in fact.”